About BYBORRE:

 Context & Challenge

-In 2023, BYBORRE faced a classic scale up challenge, the transitioning from a design consultancy to a scalable SaaS model (Textiles as a Service).
-The flagship digital tool, Create™, suffered from a 3D knit bottleneck: Nearly 90% of user-submitted 3D designs required manual intervention.
+In 2023, BYBORRE faced a classic scale up challenge, transitioning from a custom design consultancy to a scalable SaaS model (Textiles as a Service) with a ready to order collection.
+The digital tool, Create™, suffered from a 3D knit bottleneck: Most of user-submitted custom 3D designs required intervention to ensured production-safe results.

 To become profitable, the company needed to: